eriic1002/kali-environment-autoinstaller/README.md

 For questions, issues, or suggestions, please open an **issue** in the repository.

 ## Information
 **Disclaimer**: This script is provided "as is" without any warranty.
 Use it at your own risk.
-Fully tested it in VMWare workstation.
+Fully tested it in VMWare workstation and Virtualbox.